lexnederbragt/MBV3070-H19/lab/1_Data_Types.md

 print("A" in teststring)
 print("AUG" in teststring)
 ```

+The result is either `True` or `False`, both if which are Boolean values.
+We'll meet so-called *conditional statements* that result in Boolean values (True or False) many times throughout the course.

 Question: can you find out if there were any Ts in this string?
 If there are none, what does that tell you?

 ### Concatenation